 Assuming you wish to restore from the latest copy taken, follow the steps below:

-cd /container/backups/latest/databases/
+cd /container/backups/containers/latest/databases/

 ls